rohitkjohnedu/rohitkjohnedu/README.md

-* Hello I amd Rohit K. John
+* Hello I am Rohit K. John
 * I'm insterested in Physics, Mathematics, Research, Mechanical Engineer, Aerospace Engineering and Robotics
 * I like making things, coming up with new ideas and coding
 * Welcome to my account